M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Cloud/index.md

 * **The validation team will require the source code to your VAF applications, including the source code of any libraries** .
 Common libraries (e.g. Newtonsoft) can be referenced from nuget.
 Libraries provided by a trusted entity (e.g. libraries signed by Microsoft or other reputable sources) may be accepted without source code.
 If in doubt, please contact us prior to initiating the validation process.
 We reserve the right to make minor changes to enable validation to pass.
 * **Source code will be stored in our version control systems**.
 You may be asked to authorize this to comply with our internal security requirements.
 Ensure that your source code does not include any credentials.
 * **The validation team will compile the code themselves**, and it is this compiled code which will be installed to the server.
 Ensure that all solution files, project files, resources, imagery, libraries or other references are included in the supplied package.
 Good practice is to take the package you are delivering onto another machine and attempt to compile it using just the files in the package.
 If it does not compile for you there then it will not compile for us here.
-* **Unless specified, the application will be installed into the vault as soon as possible after validation**.
-This will require the vault be restarted, which may result in a small time when the vault is unavailable.
-To request a specific time when this installation occurs, please liaise with the validation team.
-Note that installations are typically only undertaken during the working hours of the validation team assigned.

 Once an application has passed validation, a [signed version](#code-signing) of the code will be provided to the party who submitted the code.
 This signed application can then be installed into any vault within the M-Files Cloud.
 Third parties creating reusable applications that can be run in multiple vaults may consider validating their code package in order to receive a signed version that can easily be installed by clients into any vault.
 {:.note}